 - Enjoy lively bohemian nightlife and night markets for something different

 - Great place to find live music, quirky bars, and some very unusual people

 - A long history of counterculture entertainment and alternative rock make for a night unlike any you’ll find elsewhere

 British food has a pretty bad reputation which is both undeserved and outdated.
-As you will see for yourself, London actually has one of the most diverse, cutting edge culinary scenes in the world.
-Yep, with so much to choose from at these stops, you’ll want to eat everything!
+As you will see for yourself, London actually has one of the most diverse, cutting-edge culinary scenes in the world.
+Not only that, but you can find any type of cuisine in London, because it is so multi-culural and diverse.
+With so much to choose from at these stops, you’ll want to eat everything!
 And maybe you should…

 Sunday UpMarket at Brick Lane

 - A very different kind of Sunday Roast, with both street vendors and classic pubs like the Old Truman Brewery to dine with

 - Great organic food options and authentic international cuisines

 - Vendors let you try tasters, so you can taste everything before you decide on one option

 Be sure to arrive with an empty stomach as you’re going to want all the space you can get!
 Here you can find traditional ethnic foods from across the globe, and quaint craft and vintage stalls to explore while you eat.
 A lively market with a fun vibe, this is the perfect place for adventurous foodies.